-b) Biophysical theory: A relatively simple model of ischemia can explain the depression over the boundary between the ischemic patch and healthy tissue.
-For purposes of discussion, we assume that the ischemic patch is reasonably homogenous with TMPs that are negative compared to healthy cells, a condition which occurs during the ST segment.
-Unless otherwise stated, all references to currents and voltages will mean extracellular currents and voltages, respectively.
-The extracellular voltage on the epicardium is the quantity of interest because it is directly measurable with electrodes on the heart surface or indirectly measured on the body surface.
+A relatively simple model of ischemia can explain the depression over the boundary between the ischemic patch and healthy tissue.
+For purposes of discussion, we assume that the ischemic patch is reasonably homogenous with TMPs that are negative compared to healthy cells, a condition that occurs during the ST segment.
+Unless otherwise stated, all references to currents and voltages mean extracellular currents and voltages, respectively.
+The extracellular voltage on the epicardium is the quantity of interest because it is directly measurable with electrodes on the heart surface or indirectly measurable on the body surface.

 The negative TMP of the ischemic cells with respect to healthy cells creates a current source/sink system at the boundary between healthy and ischemic cells, as shown in Figure 4.
 The current source is on the ischemic side and the current sink is on the healthy side.
 The result is a flow of current out of the ischemic patch directly across the boundary, as indicated by the straight arrows in the figure.
-If the voltage drop across the lateral boundary is greater than the voltage drop across the transmural boundary, as is the case in Figure 4 (indicated by the size of the +/- symbols), a small amount of extracellular current will flow in a loop from the ischemic side of the lateral boundary, through the ischemic tissue, across the transmural boundary, through the healthy tissue and thence to the healthy side of the lateral boundary.
+If the voltage drop across the lateral boundary, as is the case in Figure 4 (indicated by the size of the +/- symbols), a small amount of extracellular current will flow in a loop from the ischemic side of the lateral boundary, through the ischemic tissue, across the transmural boundary, through the healthy tissue, and then to the healthy side of the lateral boundary.